The Only Winter Bucket List You Need to get your Family Feeling Festive for the Holidays

-Winter is coming, and as a planner, I love a good winter bucket list to get into the holiday spirit.
+Winter is coming, and I love a good winter bucket list to get into the holiday spirit.
 It’s important to me to ensure that I don’t miss out on making memories with those I love.
-I love all the seasons, but winter is particularly festive with its chilly weather, holiday flavours, social festivities and holiday traditions!
+I love all the seasons, but winter is particularly festive with its chilly weather, spicy holiday flavours, social festivities and holiday traditions!
 Let’s dive into some fun activities included our winter bucket list!

 This is the only winter bucket list you will need to get your family feeling festive for the holidays.

 Holiday baking is my favourite way to be generous throughout the holidays.
-It’s also an amazing idea for all of those you want to acknowledge, while maybe not increasing the financial burden of expanding your holiday budget.
+It’s also an amazing idea for all of those you want to acknowledge, without significantly increasing the financial burden of expanding your holiday budget.

 My favourite way to gift holiday baking is to get one of those cute holiday tins from the dollar store or Amazon and fill it with a few different baked goods.

 My criteria for the following recipes is that they are simple, fairly foolproof (I can recreate them and expect a similar result), and they are delicious.
 I don’t really care about the amount of sugar when it comes to holiday baking…everyone likes to try a few different treats during the holiday season.